Breast Enlargement (Augmentation) Surgery

 Is Breast Augmentation right for you?

-Most people who come to Aurora Clinics seeking surgery fall into one of two categories:
+Most people who come to our clinics seeking surgery fall into the following categories:

-- Women who have not developed breasts they are happy with, or who have developed asymmetrical breasts, with one significantly larger than the other.
+• Women who have not developed breasts they are happy with, or who have asymmetrical breasts, with one significantly larger than the other or tuberous breasts that they wish to correct.

-- Women who have lost volume in their breasts after pregnancy, breastfeeding or weight loss.
+• Women who have lost volume in their breasts after pregnancy, breastfeeding or weight loss.
 This may be accompanied by downward movement of the nipple.
-In this case, if the nipple sits below the crease of the breast, a breast uplift may be appropriate.
+In this case, if the nipple sits below the crease of the breast, a breast uplift may be more appropriate, however breast uplift procedures can be combined with breast enlargement procedures.

-If either of these applies to you, you may be a suitable candidate for breast enhancement.
+If any of these applies to you, you may be a suitable candidate for breast enhancement.

 Most people considering breast enlargement surgery do weigh up the benefits versus the potential risks of having the surgery.